DohyeongKi/better-homomorphic-sine-evaluation/readme.md

 You can use the executable file by typing "./find_polynomial 'Degree ' 'Error' 'Scaling'".

-You should put integer for each argument, and each argument has following meaning.
+You should put integer for each argument, and each argument has the following meaning.

  - Degree : degree bound of interpolation polynomial
  - Error : ![](http://latex.codecogs.com/gif.latex?-%5Clog_2) of maximum deviation of test values from each i-0.25
  - Scaling :  the number of scaling

-[Refer to "Better Bootstrapping for Approximate Homomorphic Encryption" (https://eprint.iacr.org/2019/688.pdf) for more detail]
+[Refer to "Better Bootstrapping for Approximate Homomorphic Encryption" (https://eprint.iacr.org/2019/688.pdf) for more details]

 For example, you can type "./find_polynomial 30 10 2"

-In summary, you should type following commands on terminal.
+In summary, you should type the following commands on terminal.
  1. Type "cmake .".
  2. Type "make all".
  3. Type "./find_polynomial 'degree' 'error' 'scaling'"

-## How to interpret the result?
+## How to interpret a result?
-### 1. The result printed on terminal
+### 1. A result printed on terminal

 [Example]